Present Tense: A Closer Look

-This describes an action that is in the process of happening.
+This is the standard use of the present.
+It describes an action that is in the process of happening.
 The act has begun but it is not yet finished; we are watching it in the middle of the action.

 Example: "The sun is rising."
 During the few moments when the fiery disk is sliding above the horizon, we watch it make the transition.

 Matthew 25:8 -- "Our lamps are going out."
 One by one, the lamps are in the process of running out of oil, then flickering weakly, and then dying out with a thin column of smoke.
 We are watching the process happen.

 2. Iterative or Repeated

 The present tense may describe an event that happens repeatedly, at regular intervals.

 Example: "The sun rises every morning."
 Used in this way, the tense does not imply that sunrise happens all through the day.
 It simply means that it occurs every morning.

 1 Corinthians 15:31 -- "I die daily."
 Paul is not describing a long, agonizing death scene.
 He is reporting the fact that he has to die to his sin every day; it is a fresh decision every time.

 The verb here refers to something that occurs habitually.
 It may not recur according to a schedule, but you may expect it to occur from time to time.